Saibot393/perceptive/README.md

   - Reset spotted on token movement by default: to reset the spotters of moving tokens
   - Make spotted tokens visible: to make spotted tokens visible to everyone
   - Make allied tokens visible: to set wether allied tokens should be made visible when spotted
-  - Active perception lingers to continue using the active perception until manually removed in the token HUD
+  - Active perception lingers: to continue using the active perception until manually removed in the token HUD
+  - Lingering active perception radius: to limit the range in which the active perception remains
+  - Lingering active perception duration: to limit the duration for which the active perception remains
 - Rolls & Formulas
   - Passive perception formula: to set the formula used for passive perception (if not automated)
   - Perception key-word: to set the key word used to find perception rolls (if not automated) (a key can be set to not autodetect rolls)